Alfori/BidToBuy/README.md

  <!--### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->

 <h2>Description</h2>
 Written in C++, this is a small software that essentially imitates eBay's system, having capabilities of adding/deleting users, adding products, viewing products, and buying products.
+Writes information on a CSV file so it can keep somewhat of a database on users and products.
 <br />